 Traditional loudspeakers need to be in light of sight, so you can't help but notice them.
 Likewise, most typical flat panel speakers are thin but still large, relatively bulky boxes mounted in clear view, usually black and only slightly less obvious than their more boxy cousins.
 Our technology can be virtually or totally invisible and operate as wireless speakers as wires are hidden away.

 The flat panel speaker approach to generating sound can turn any surface into a speaker.
 You already have the panel surface: your walls, floors, ceilings, windows or even outdoor decking.
 We provide the surface transducer and can help with expertise on how to install the drives to best effect.
 This combination negates the need for intrusive boxes mounted in highly visible locations or for extensive, expensive and messy installation.
-Instead you get an on wall speaker which, with careful positioning, can be virtually invisible.
+Instead you get an on wall speaker which, with careful positioning, can be fully or virtually invisible.

 Flat speakers can't get any flatter - invisible in wall speakers